Wojtek242/route0/README.md

 FRR routing protocols are configured using configuration files.
 The details of how to write these configurations are on the [FRR documentation website](http://docs.frrouting.org/en/latest/).
 It is also possible to connect to running instances of the protocols.
-However, this is not currently supported in Route 0.

-TODO: ADD SUPPORT TO CONNECT TO ROUTING PROTOCOL SHELL
+See the Mininet and Getting Started sections on how this can be done.

 ## Structure